GANGTOK TOURISM GUIDE:

 Yaksey: Yaksey, a tourist lodge, 6-km from Lachung towards Yumthang is an ideal place for tourists to this area.
 Another 23-km leads to Yumey-Samdong hot springs near river Sebu-Chu at the foot of Donkia-La pass, which connects Lachung valley to Lachen valley.

-Phurchachu Reshi Hot Springs: Around 25-km from Gyalsing, near Reshi, after crossing Rangeet River (also spelt as Ranjit) by a pedestrian bridge, hardly ten minutes from the highway is Phurchachu springs with medicinal properties, ideal for skim diseases.
+Phurchachu Reshi Hot Springs: Around 25-km from Gyalsing, near Reshi, after crossing Rangeet River (also spelled as Ranjit) by a pedestrian bridge, hardly ten minutes from the highway is Phurchachu springs with medicinal properties, ideal for skim diseases.
 These springs are considered holy as one of the four holy caves is located here.
 This holy cave is called the “Kadosangphu” or ‘Cave of the occult fairies’ and lies on the south of the four cardinal points.

 GENERAL TRAVEL INFORMATION ABOUT GANGTOK